 - Saving and Investing – A Roadmap To Your Financial Security Through Saving and Investing

 Section 10b-5 and Rule 10b-5

-The most well known securities regulation is Rule 10b-5, promulgated pursuant to Section 10b of the ’34 Act.
-The Rule is the most often used Rule in the area of securities law, and most every securities fraud case involves, in one way or another, Rule 10b-5.
+The most well-known federal securities law is Rule 10b-5, promulgated pursuant to Section 10b of the 34 Act.
+The Rule is the most often used Rule in the area of securities law, and almost every securities fraud case involves, in one way or another, Rule 10b-5.

 State Securities Laws

 While the SEC directly, and through its oversight of FINRA and the various Exchanges, is the main enforcer of the nation’s securities laws, each individual state has its own securities regulatory body, typically known as the state Securities Commissioner.
 A list of state securities commissioners, and their addresses, is available in our Guide to State Securities Regulators.